 Unless examined by a professional, it is often difficult to tell if a femoral hernia is present.
 Small to medium-sized hernias may not even show and typically do not cause any pain or discomfort.
 For larger hernias, bulging and pain may be present.
-Most common symptoms include:
+The most common symptoms include:

 - A bulge near the hip area